nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 2a.
 There are no assigned residents.

   Use case ends.
 * 3a.
-The given resident is does not exist.
+The given resident does not exist.
     * 3a1.
 SunRez shows an error message.

       Use case resumes at step 2.